 3.1 Species Composition and Dominance

-Phintella vittata (C. L. Koch, 1846) demonstrated variable abundance throughout the observation period within Vaijanti Bagan's Canna indica ecosystem (Figure 1).
-This genus is known for its small, sharp-sighted, jumping spiders, and is reported to be found most commonly in shrubs and the foliage layers of plants.
+Phintella vittata is known for its small, sharp-sighted, jumping spiders, and is reported to be found most commonly in shrubs and the foliage layers of plants.
 It was found sheltering on the ventral side of C. indica leaf, surfacing only to prey and jumping back on the ventral side if threatened.
 Other Salticidae, such as Plexippus, Hyllus, and Telamonia, are present here, though only in very small numbers.